Revathikkoru Pavakkutty

 Revathikkoru Pavakkutty (Translation: A doll for Revathi) is a 1986 Malayalam film by Sathyan Anthikkad starring Bharath Gopi, Mohanlal and Radha.
 The film is an adaptation of the stage play of the same name by Ravi Vallathol.

-Synopsis
+Plot

 Revathi's (Lizy) parents separated when she was young; she was raised by her mother, who taught her that her father (Bharath Gopi) was a bad man.
 Years later, while on his deathbed, her father makes a last wish to see his daughter.
 Revathi refuses to go, so her orphan friend Susanna (Radha) goes in her place to fulfill his wish.
 Revathi's father is very happy to be with Susanna, thinking she is Revathy but Susanna dies.
 Finally Revathy returns home after the death of Susanna, but her visit fails to move a grief-stricken father.